Developing Go SDK and contributing to Go

 Step 6.
 Commit your changes

-Ctrl+Alt+K.Select all files that you want to submit.
+Ctrl+Alt+K.Select the files you want to include in the commit.

-In the Commit Message text field, write shortly what changes you have made.
+In the Commit Message field, describe the changes you made.

 Click Commit.